 Lighting An Unsealed Combustion Pilot

 Push the gas supply knob button in to activate the supply.
 This should allow your pilot flame to catch.
-Continue to hold the supply button in for 30-45 seconds until you’re sure the pilot flame is on
+Continue to hold the supply button in for 30-45 seconds until you’re sure the pilot flame is on. - 6Turn The Gas On

 Release the gas control knob and make sure your pilot light stays on.
 Turn the control to the on position, and your water heater should start to activate.
 Your burners will begin to heat the water and continue to provide you with hot water as needed.